dested/MultiplayerPathFindingEngine/docs/workflow.md

-gameserverclusters
+'/gameserverclusters
 	one on each gameserver box
 	monitors how many game servers there are monitors healthcheck for game servers
-	can spin up a new game server instnace at the gw request
+	'/can spin up a new game server instnace at the gw request

 gw can spin up a new game server box
 	calls api to provision a new box